About the College of Engineering & Computing

 University Hall, Armstrong campus in Savannah

 At 89,000 square feet, University Hall is one of Armstrong’s largest academic buildings and is uniquely designed to look like the streets of downtown Savannah.
 It features the Patio Café and an expansive outdoor patio space.
-Engineering departments are housed within this building along with the Technology Center.
+Engineering departments are housed within this building along with the Engineering Learning Center and the Technology Center.

 Center for Applied Cyber Education, Armstrong campus in Savannah